-Dates Critical Events Feb.
-21, 2023 Bidders Conference (optional participation, in-person session) - participants are asked to register for their preferred sessions using the link below.
-Location: Department of Administrative Services, 4200 Surface Rd., Columbus, Ohio 10 a.m. - 1 p.m.
-Register beginning Feb.
-6 here: https://forms.office.com/g/SPkb8XZdrW

-Dates Critical Events If you are new to this process, please refer to page 19 for details then visit Login OH ID to set-up an OH ID account.
-Feb.
-22, 2023 Bidders Conference (optional participation, virtual session) -this session is designed for Community (Charter) and Nonpublic Schools Participants are asked to register for their preferred sessions using the link below.
-Register beginning February 6 here: https://forms.office.com/g/SPkb8XZdrW If you are new to this process, please refer to page 18 for details then visit Login OH ID to set-up an OH ID account.
-Feb.
-24 - March 24, 2023 A bidders conference recording and supporting documents shall be posted on the Department's webpage no later than February 24, 2023.
-March 24, 2023 CCIP opens for 21st CCLC applications.
-April 28, 2023 CCIP closes at 5 p.m.
-April/May 2023 Application grant reader training for qualified grant readers.
+February 1, 2024: Register for Bidders Conference https://forms.office.com/g/SPkb8XZdrW February 13, 2024: Bidders conference (virtual) - Participants are asked to register for the conference using the link below.
+If you are new to this process, please refer to page 21 for details then visit OHID to set-up an OHID account.

+February 20, 2024: 2-hour live Q&A Session (virtual) - participants will have the opportunity to ask the 21st CCLC team questions following the Bidders Conference

+February 24, 2024: A Bidders Conference recording and supporting documents shall be posted on the Department's website no later than February 24, 2024.

+March 4, 2024: CCIP opens for 21st CCLC applications.

+April 5, 2024: CCIP closes at 5pm.

+April-May 2024: Application grant reader training for qualified grant readers.
 Assignment of applications to qualified grant readers.
 21st CCLC grant applications read and scored.

-July 2023 Grant notifications sent via the CCIP.
+July 2024: Grant notifications sent via CCIP.

-Eligible Applicants
+Eligible Applicants and Eligibility Requirements

-Eligible applicants must be local education agencies (LEA) or community-based organizations.
-These may include faith-based organizations, institutions of higher education, city or county government agencies, for-profit corporations and other public or private entities.
-A community-based organization is defined as a public or private for-profit or nonprofit organization that is representative of the community and has demonstrated experience or promise of success in providing educational and related activities that complement and enhance the academic performance, achievement, and positive youth development of students.
+Eligible applicants must be local education agencies (LEA) or community-based organizations (CBO).
+These may include faith-based organizations, institutions of higher education, city or county government agencies, for-profit corporations, and other public or private entities.
+A

+CBO is defined as a public or private for-profit or nonprofit organization that is representative of the community and has demonstrated experience or promise of success in providing educational and related activities that complement and enhance the academic performance, achievement, and positive youth development of students.

-Federal law and U.S. Department of Education nonregulatory guidance requires partnerships between an LEA and at least one community-based organization.
+Federal law and U.S. Department of Education nonregulatory guidance requires partnerships between an LEA and at least one CBO.
 Due to the legal obligation to maintain confidentiality of student data, the Department encourages LEAs to enter into data sharing agreements with their community partners or to gather the achievement data necessary to evaluate student status and progress.
-The LEA also should accept responsibility for sharing performance, attendance and demographic data and supporting curriculum with its partners.
+The LEA also should accept responsibility for sharing performance, attendance, and demographic data, and supporting curriculum with its partners.

 Awards shall only be provided to applicants primarily serving students who attend schools with a high concentration of low-income students and families.
-For the purpose of this application, a school with a high concentration of low-income students and families is defined as a school with a poverty percentage (the percentage of students eligible for free or reduced-price meals) of 40 percent or greater or a school that has received designation under the community eligibility provision, as determined by school enrollment or the participating attendance area.
+For this application, a school with a high concentration of low-income students and families is defined as a school with a poverty percentage (the percentage of students eligible for free or reduced-price meals) of 40 percent or greater or a school that has received designation under the community eligibility provision, as determined by school enrollment or the participating attendance area.